 And don’t forget Goodreads!

-According to the last full survey of social media done by the Pew Research Center in September, 2014 (wow, think how much has already changed since then), here’s the breakdown by channel:
+According to the last full survey of social media done by the Pew Research Center, here’s the breakdown by channel:

 71% of adult internet users/58% of entire adult population